ThibArg/nuxeo-keynote/nuxeo-keynote-plugin/README.md

 * A server is up and running "somewhere":
   * On a Mac
   * With Keynote installed
-  * We use a nodejs server for this purpose (see the "nuxeo-keynote-nodejs-server.js" file)
+  * We use a nodejs server for this purpose (see the `nuxeo-keynote-nodejs-server.js` file in `src / main / resources / nodejs-server`)
 * The plug-in:
   * _(see the xml contributions)_
   * Declares/install some elements: